Ankita1811/Predictions-in-Machine-Learning/README.md

 9)Churn Modelling: This uses deep learning to predict whether a customer stays or leaves the bank on basis of various factors.
 We use Artificial Neural Networks.

 10)Dimensionality Reduction Here we classify a number of customers into different segments on basis of their tastes for wines and the clinical information about the different components of wine is also provided.
-This uses PRINCIPAL COMPONENT ANALYSIS and LINEAR DISCRIMINANT ANALYSIS individually.
+This uses Principal Component Analysis and Linear Discriminant Analysis individually.